Wang Jun (Pengzu): Sima Yue's coalition

-Wang Jun returned to Jicheng shortly after the sack.
-In 305, he was one of the key figures in acclaiming the Prince of Donghai, Sima Yue, as coalition leader to overthrow Sima Yong and bring Emperor Hui back to Luoyang from Chang'an.
+In 305, Wang Jun was one of the many governors east of Luoyang to acclaim the Prince of Donghai, Sima Yue, as coalition leader to overthrow Sima Yong and bring Emperor Hui back to Luoyang from Chang'an.
 Wang Jun lent his Xianbei troops to the Prince of Fanyang, Sima Xiao (司馬虓), which proved vital to defeating Sima Yong's powerful ally, Liu Qiao.
 Wang Jun later had Qi Hong lead his elite Xianbei and Wuhuan charging cavalry to serve in Sima Yue's vanguard.
 In June 306, Qi Hong and others entered Chang'an, and Wang Jun's Xianbei troops sacked the city, leaving 20,000 dead in their wake.

 After Emperor Hui returned to Luoyang, Wang Jun became Grand General of Agile Cavalry, Commander over the eastern tribes and the military affairs of Hebei, and acting Inspector of Youzhou for his contributions.
 The court also merged the state of Yan into Wang Jun's fief.
 In 307, Emperor Huai of Jin ascended the throne.
 He appointed Wang Jun Minister of Works and Protector of the Wuhuan.

 Conflicts with Shi Le and Liu Kun

 Early success against Shi Le

+While the civil war was raging in 304, Liu Yuan, a nobleman of the Five Divisions in Bing province, rebelled and founded the Han-Zhao dynasty.
+Though Sima Yue had won the war by 307, northern China was now faced with the growing Han threat.
+On 2 April 308, Wang Jun had his first encounter with the Han general, Shi Le, who invaded Changshan Commandery.
+He dispatched Duan Wenyang of the Duan tribe and drove Shi Le out, forcing him to retreat south to Nanyang Commandery.

-Previously in 304, the Xiongnu nobleman, Liu Yuan, established his state of Han Zhao and began a conquest of northern China.
-In 308, the Han general, Shi Le, attacked Changshan (常山; around present-day Shijiazhuang, Hebei) but was defeated by Wang Jun.
-The following year, Shi Le invaded Changshan again, but Wang Jun routed him at Mount Feilong (飛龍山, in present-day Xinzhou, Shanxi).
-In 310, Shi Le tried taking Xiangcheng County, but Wang Jun sent Duan Wuwuchen's son, Duan Wenyang, and defeated him.
-At the end of that year, Shi Le attacked Xindu and killed the Inspector of Jizhou, Wang Bin, so Wang Jun assumed control over Jizhou as acting Inspector.
+In September or October 309, Shi Le invaded Changshan again and sent his generals to Zhongshan, Boling and Gaoyang commanderies to receive the surrender of the local populace.
+Wang Jun thus sent his general, Qi Hong and Duan Wuwuchen to deal with Shi Le.
+Their forces fought at Mount Feilong (飛龍山, south of present-day Luquan, Shijiazhuang), where Shi Le was greatly routed and had to retreat to Liyang (黎陽; northeast of present-day Xun County, Henan).
+Later that year, Shi Le attacked Xindu and killed the Inspector of Jizhou, Wang Bin, so Wang Jun took advantage by assuming control over Jizhou as acting Inspector.

+In October or November 310, Shi Le captured Xiangcheng County and killed the local prefect, Cui Lu (崔曠).
+As Shi Le advanced onto Wancheng, Wang Jun sent Duan Wenyang to fight Shi Le, prompting him to retreat.
+Wang Jun soon ordered his general, Wang Shenshi (王申始), to attack Shi Le at Wenshi Crossing (文石津, around present-day Yanjin County, Henan), where his forces were once again victorious.